-In practice, this means to bring your focus back to your surrounding (exteroceptors) to create a sense of safety.
+In practice, this means bringing your focus back to your surrounding (exteroceptors) to create a sense of safety.

 #2.
 Stay Within the Window of Tolerance

-Window of tolerance—a term coined by Dan Siegel, is an internal zone of support that help trauma survivors feel stable, present, and regulated.
+The window of tolerance—a term coined by Dan Siegel, is an internal zone of support that helps trauma survivors feel stable, present, and regulated.

 When you feel triggered or out of control, this is when you’re no longer in your safe zone – your window of tolerance.

 1. Signals That You’re Outside Of You Window Of Tolerance

 - Muscle tone extremely slack (collapsed) or rigid